 We love seeing e-commerce businesses grow.
 That’s why if you own one, we’d rather you speed things up by letting us help you with the routine administrative paperwork like accounting and bookkeeping.
 Talk to us to find out how you can get the help of expert accountants in the UK to help you do that.
 Isn't it a relief when you get to know accountants who understand how e-commerce businesses work?

 What Is a Digital Product?

 A digital product is an online asset or form of media where the ownership is transferable (either paid or free) from the content creator to the buyer.
 It can be sold and distributed many times without ever needing to replenish your inventory.
-Digital products could be downloaded or streamed online, e.g. PDF, audio or video files, software, and plug-ins, and can also be subscription-based, e.g. website membership access, and online lessons.
+Digital products could be downloaded or streamed online, e.g. PDF, audio or video files, webcam program, software, and plug-ins, and can also be subscription-based, e.g. website membership access, and online lessons.
 Digital products could be turned into physical products though.
 For example, a poster could be printed from a digital photograph that you bought, or a 3D print of a mug from a print model you purchased online.